-The mammalian central nervous system (CNS) is characterized by the richest assortment of cell types amongst vertebrate tissues.
-Fundamental players in this tremendous complexity are neural stem cells (NSCs) that during development serve as the ultimate origin of all three major neural cell types composing the mature CNS.
-NSCs are specified to a vast array of subtypes at topologically well-defined locations and precise developmental stages.
+The mammalian brain is characterized by the richest collection of cell types amongst vertebrate tissues.
+Fundamental players in this tremendous complexity are neural progenitors that during development serve as the ultimate origin of all three major neural cell types composing the mature brain.
+During development, neural progenitors are specified to a vast array of subtypes at topologically well-defined locations and precise developmental stages.
 This highly coordinated cell genesis represents a crucial step in the assemblage and consequent functions of the complex neural circuitry.
 The central goal of our laboratory is to decipher the molecular and cellular codes underlying the neural specification and neuronal differentiation programmes during neural development and understand how the same programmes are impaired in brain diseases.
 This knowledge is pivotal to cell replacement approaches to the damaged brain and to the generation of cellular models of brain diseases mandatory for disclosing the molecular bases of diseases and for establishing effective drug discovery programmes.

-Research activity in the lab is directed toward the understanding of mechanisms regulating self-renewal, fate decision and neuronal maturation of NSCs.
-In particular we are dissecting the roles of specific signal transduction molecules and transcription factors in the molecular circuitries that control the physiologic maintenance of normal NSCs and their specific alteration underlying tumorigenesis processes and neurodevelopmental diseases.
-The final aims are to exploit this knowledge in order to develop molecular and cellular tools for prospect cellular and pharmacological therapeutic interventions in the diseased brain.
-We pursue these goals by using both mammalian neural tissues and neuralizing processes applied to human and mouse pluripotent stem cell systems.
-We routinely combine a variety of techniques and tools to conduct our research including in vitro culture of mouse and human NSCs and pluripotent stem cells, molecular biology, biochemistry and cell-based assays.
+Research activity in the lab is directed toward the understanding of mechanisms by which neuronal diversity is established during the development and maturation of the Central Nervous System.
+The final aim is to exploit this knowledge to develop molecular and cellular tools for prospect cellular and pharmacological therapeutic interventions to the diseased brain.
+We pursue these goals by using both mammalian neural tissues and neuralizing processes applied to pluripotent stem cell (PSC) systems.
+We routinely combine a variety of techniques and tools to conduct our research including human PSC-derived 2D and 3D neural cultures, molecular biology, biochemistry and cell-based assays.

 There are currently three major areas of interest in the lab:

-- Modelling human brain disorders with iPS cells and NSCs in order to understand the molecular mechanisms of diseases, disclose pathological-relevant phenotypes and develop drug screening platforms.
-Our aim is to model human brain diseases by reprogramming patient-derived somatic cells with neurodevelopmental diseases.
-The iPS cell lines are subjected to differentiation into patient-specific NSCs and disease-relevant neurons and are interrogated in order to disclose the molecular mechanisms causing and/or driving the particular disease.
+- Modelling human brain disorders with iPSCs to understand the molecular mechanisms of diseases, disclose pathological-relevant phenotypes and develop drug screening platforms.
+Our aim is to model human brain diseases by reprogramming patient-derived somatic cells with neurodevelopmental and neuropsychiatric diseases.
+The iPSC lines are subjected to differentiation into patient-specific neural cell types and disease-relevant neurons and are interrogated to disclose the molecular mechanisms causing the onset and/or driving the disease progression.
 To this end, assays monitoring self-renewal and differentiation potential, as well as the function of neuronal subtypes are used.

 - Luciano Conti, PI